-Five killed in ‘targeted’ shooting at Maryland newspaper
+Five killed in ‘targeted’ shooting at Capital Gazette newspaper in Annapolis, Maryland

 The shooting — which came amid months of verbal and online attacks on the “fake news media” – prompted New York City police to immediately tighten security at news organisations in the nation’s media capital.

 At the White House, spokeswoman Lindsay Walters said: “There is no room for violence, and we stick by that.
-Violence is never tolerated in any form, no matter whom it is against.”
+Violence is never tolerated in any form, no matter whom it is against”.

 Mr Krampf confirmed five deaths and said two people had superficial wounds.
 Authorities had said earlier that several people were gravely wounded.

-Police spokesman Lieutnant Ryan Frashure said officers raced to the scene, arriving in 60 seconds, and took the gunman into custody without an exchange of gunfire.
+Police spokesman Lieutennt Ryan Frashure said officers raced to the scene, arriving in 60 seconds, and took the suspect into custody without an exchange of gunfire.

 About 170 people in all were evacuated from the building as a multitude of police cars and other emergency vehicles converged on the scene.
 People could be seen leaving the building with their hands up.